The best places to eat and drink in Margate

 Where: 3 Northdown Parade, Margate CT9 2NR

-Formerly Stingray this is now a new deli-by-day, drinks and food-by-night spot in Cliftonville.
-They've already got quite the reputation for their sarnies like ham and cornichon on baguette and a spicy deli roll loaded with nduja mayo, ventricina and fennel salamis.
+This is a deli-by-day, drinks and food-by-night spot in Cliftonville.
+They've already got quite the reputation for their sarnies like jambon beurre and a spicy deli roll loaded with nduja mayo, ventricina and fennel salamis.
 In the evenings at weekends, they serve up cocktails, drinks and small plates including cheese and meat plates, croquetas, and pate with baguette.

 Sargasso margateSargasso